hisguitar/hisguitar/README.md

 ### WORK EXPERIENCE
 **[Starbucks](https://www.facebook.com/StarbucksThailand) | Barista | July 2025 - Current**
-Work on customer service, beverage preparation, product expiry checking, store opening/closing, and completing other assigned task-list duties.
+Responsibilities:
+- ⭐️ Provide customer service with a positive and professional attitude.
+- ⭐️ Prepare beverages and recommend seasonal or promotional drinks and snacks following company standards.
+- ⭐️ Suggest pastries and inform customers about ongoing promotions to drive sales.
+- ⭐️ Communicate weekly updates on Starbucks coffee beans to customers.
+- ⭐️ Check product expiry dates and manage stock levels to ensure freshness and availability.
+- ⭐️ Refill items at the front store as needed.
+- ⭐️ Handle product receiving and transferring between branches.
+- ⭐️ Perform store opening and closing duties.
+- ⭐️ Complete assigned task-list responsibilities efficiently.
+- ⭐️ Achieve daily sales targets set by the company.
+- ⭐️ Maintain store cleanliness and organization according to company standards.

 **[ArtSticker Design](https://www.facebook.com/ArtStickerDesign) | Graphic Designer | March 2025 - April 2025**
+Responsibilities:
+- ⭐️ Communicate with customers to understand their requirements and provide design solutions.
+- ⭐️ Design car stickers, car wraps, front car decals, banners, and promotional materials.
+- ⭐️ Create logos for shops and businesses.
+- ⭐️ Coordinate with teammates to ensure accurate measurements before design and cutting.
+- ⭐️ Operate and manage the sticker cutting machine, from preparation to cutting.
+- ⭐️ Prepare stickers and protective films for installation teams to use efficiently.
-Work on car stickers and graphic design, logo design and photo editing using Illustrator and Photoshop.
+- ⭐️ Edit photos and enhance images using Illustrator and Photoshop.
+- ⭐️ Photograph and edit customer cars after sticker/film installation for promotional use.
+- ⭐️ Post daily works and updates on the company’s Facebook page for marketing purposes.

 **Innotel Corporation Co.
 Ltd. | Kitchen Assistant | September 2024 - November 2024**
-Work on cooking and preparation of food.
+Responsibilities:
+- ⭐️ Prepare ingredients for daily food preparation.
+- ⭐️ Cook and assemble dishes, then deliver them to the conveyor belt.
+- ⭐️ Purchase supplies for the restaurant and issue tax invoices.
+- ⭐️ Guide and train new staff to ensure smooth onboarding.

 **[WolvEden Production Co.
 Ltd.](https://www.facebook.com/WolvEdenProduction) | Unity Developer | May 2024 - August 2024**
+Responsibilities / Achievements:
-Gained knowledge in Game Development using C-Sharp, Unity Engine, studied SOLID design principle  and learned about attributes, state pattern etc.
+- ⭐️ Gained knowledge in game development using C# and Unity Engine, including SOLID design principles, attributes, and state patterns.
+- ⭐️ Wrote Game Design Documents (GDDs) to guide game development and planned task allocation with team members to ensure efficient workflow.
+- ⭐️ Designed and programmed Enemy AI, including parent enemies controlling child enemies such as spider-type enemies that can walk on walls and ceilings.
+- ⭐️ Developed a Combo System for players to create engaging and satisfying combat experiences.
+- ⭐️ Implemented Graphic and Sound Settings systems, allowing players to adjust screen resolution and audio levels (master, music, and effects) to optimize performance.
+- ⭐️ Created item drops from enemies that restore player HP when collected.
+- ⭐️ Built maps with NavMesh to enable intelligent patrol and chase behaviors for AI agents.
+- ⭐️ Modeled in-game items, such as pathogen models, to communicate game themes subtly to players.
+- ⭐️ Set daily goals and reported progress to team members to maintain project alignment.
+- ⭐️ Participated in company mini game jams, developing small multiplayer cooperative games within a 7-day timeframe.

 ---

 ## 💻 HARD SKILLS

 **Programming & Game Dev**
-- Unity (2D, 3D, VR, Mobile)
+- ⭐️ Unity (2D, 3D, VR, Mobile)
-- C#
+- ⭐️ C#
-- Multiplayer Networking (Photon, Netcode)
+- ⭐️ Multiplayer Networking (Photon, Netcode)
-- Game AI (Behavior Control, Triggers, Events)
+- ⭐️ Game AI (Behavior Control, Triggers, Events)
-- Procedural Generation
+- ⭐️ Procedural Generation
-- UX/UI Design
+- ⭐️ UX/UI Design
-- Git & GitHub
+- ⭐️ Git & GitHub
-- Firebase
+- ⭐️ Firebase

 **Art & Design**
-- Adobe Photoshop, Illustrator, Premiere Pro, After Effects
+- ⭐️ Adobe Photoshop, Illustrator, Premiere Pro, After Effects
-- Autodesk Maya
+- ⭐️ Autodesk Maya
-- Substance Painter
+- ⭐️ Substance Painter
-- Figma
+- ⭐ Figma

 **Other Tools**
-- Shader Graph
+- ⭐️ Shader Graph
-- Unity Timeline & Cinemachine
+- ⭐️ Unity Timeline & Cinemachine
-- Trello & Agile Workflow
+- ⭐️ Trello & Agile Workflow

 ---

 ## 🌱 SOFT SKILLS
-- Critical Thinking & Problem Solving
+- ⭐️ Critical Thinking & Problem Solving
-- Fast Learner & Self-Motivated
+- ⭐️ Fast Learner & Self-Motivated
-- Communication & Team Collaboration
+- ⭐️ Communication & Team Collaboration
-- Time Management & Prioritization
+- ⭐️ Time Management & Prioritization
-- Creative Presentation Skills
+- ⭐️ Creative Presentation Skills

 ---
 # 🏅 CERTIFICATES